aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

  ![SUCCESS](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Success.PNG?raw=t)

 After a couple of minutes, try to access using you domain with HTTP or HTTPS.
-The DNS had alreadying routed to ELB and ACM granted a valid certificate to domain.
+The DNS is alread routting to ELB and ACM granting a valid certificate to domain.
 If you followed each step carefully: **CONGRATULATIONS YOU HAVE A SSL CERTIFICATE RUNNING ON AWS EC2**

 > ### IMPORTANT!
 > There are some application adjustments and SEO best practices that you need to consider: